Intensive Residency

 For early career directors and theatre makers who continue to be marginalised in the theatre industry

-The RTYDS Intensive Residencies (formerly Three-Month Placements) is a paid opportunity for early career directors and theatre-makers outside of London.
+An RTYDS Intensive Residency (formerly Three-Month Placement) is a paid opportunity for early career directors and theatre makers outside of London.

 RTYDS offers theatre companies funding to host an Intensive Residency, which can either be at Assistant Director or Associate Director level.
 The successful director or theatre-maker will spend three months full-time or six months part-time in the organisation, learning about the role and skills of how work is made.